prakz66650-spec/CSA1751_AI_HS/README.md

-*Algorithm for BFS Traversal*

-BFS(graph, start):
+Algorithm: BFS(Graph, Start)

-    create an empty queue
+1.  create an empty queue Q
+2.  create an empty set VISITED

-    mark start as visited
+3.  mark Start as visited
-    enqueue start
+4.  enqueue Start into Q

-    while queue is not empty:
+5.  while Q is not empty do
-        node = dequeue
+6.      node ← dequeue Q
-        visit node
+7.      visit node
+8.
-        for each neighbor of node:
+9.      for each neighbor N of node do
-            if neighbor is not visited:
+10.         if N is not visited then
-                mark visited
+11.             mark N as visited
-                enqueue neighbor
+12.             enqueue N into Q
+13.         end if
+14.     end for
+15. end while